yusufcanb/tlm/README.md

 sudo mv tlm /usr/local/bin
 ```

+> [!TIP]
-⚠️ If you already have CodeLLaMa on your system, you can just use the following command to configure it;
+> If you already have CodeLLaMa on your system, you can just use the following command to configure it;

 ```
 tlm config set llm.host <codellama_host>
 ```